What is an interest?

 simple interest

-When borrowing: after borrowing money, you will have to repay what you borrow.
+When borrowing: After you borrow money, you will have to repay what you borrow.
 Also, to compensate the lender for the risk of lending to you, you must repay more than you borrowed.

 Take this example.
-Suppose you borrowed $1000 from a bank.
-If your loan generates an annual interest rate of 10% at the bank, you will repay $1000 plus 10% interest ($100).
-So $1 is the amount you will have to repay after one year.
+Let's say you borrowed $1000 from a bank.
+If your loan earns the bank an annual interest rate of 10%, you will repay $1000 plus 10% interest ($100).
+So, $1 is the amount you will have to repay after one year.

-Please note: The total amount of interest may be higher or lower if you borrow money over a longer or shorter period.
+Please note: The total interest amount may be higher or lower depending on whether you borrow money over a longer or shorter period of time.

-When loaning: If you have extra money available, you can lend it yourself or deposit the funds into a savings account, allowing the bank to lend it or invest the funds.
+When loaning: If you have extra money available, you can lend it to yourself or deposit the funds into a savings account, allowing the bank to lend it out or invest the funds.
 In return, you expect to earn interest.
-If you don't win anything, you might be tempted to spend money instead, as there is little benefit in waiting.
+If you don't earn anything, you may be tempted to spend the money instead, as there is little benefit to waiting.

 - Interest rate